 One thing that many people dislike doing is cleaning.
 You know what that means?
 There’s a good chance that they will pay someone else to do it.
 Do you know who that someone is?
 It’s you!

 Get a few clients and clean their houses once or twice a month.
-Depending on the size of the house, you’ll likely be able to make $60-$100 per house.
-If it takes you 3-5 hours per house, that’s a $20-per-hour job.
-Not bad for one of your first side hustles.
+Depending on the size of the house, you’ll likely be able to make $60 to $100 per house.
+If it takes you three to five hours per house, that’s a $20-per-hour job.
+Not bad for one of your first side hustles!